 According to e-learning expert Fernández, “It is important to learn how to use them correctly, but it is more important to learn to organize and take responsibility for your own learning process.”
 For your study schedule to be truly effective, you need to find ways to structure and optimize your time, stay focused and learn to minimize distractions.

 Evaluate possible course changes

 It’s no easy task to transform educational material designed for a face-to-face class to a valid format for distance learning, especially due to the short notice given before lockdown.
-This is likely to lead to changes in syllabus, curriculum and study resources.
+This is likely to lead to changes in syllabus, curriculum, and study resources.
 According to Professor Doménech, “Teachers have had to adapt and transform some criteria within the limited margin granted by teaching guides.”
 These changes have more to do with limited guidelines.
 “More importance has been given to coursework, but the evaluation percentage remains the same as before the pandemic started,” he said.
 Our advice?
-Clarify with teachers how each subject will develop and be evaluated from now on to make sure you are properly organised.
+Clarify with teachers how each subject will develop and be evaluated from now on to make sure you are properly organized.

 Prioritise subjects and assignments that carry more weight in the marking system

 Given that it is impossible for students to sit exams, many universities and their tutors have chosen to modify marking systems in the following ways:

 - Replacing final exams for assignments such as projects and essays.